sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

      - For example path to a .whl file located in Chidori Cluster
    * - Log File location
      - Location to be used to store Chidori Logs
-     - Update the path ie File system accessible
+     - Update the path i.e. File system accessible

 .. figure:: ../../_assets/incorta/chidori_4.png
    :alt: chidori